Spring 1978 PGA Tour Qualifying School graduates: Tournament summary

 Final qualifying was held at University of New Mexico course in Albuquerque, New Mexico.
 The event was held June 7–10.
 A number of notable golfers with successful amateur careers attempted to qualify for the tour.
 They included Bill Sander, the 1976 U.S. Amateur champion, Scott Simpson, the 1976 and 1977 NCAA champion in golf, and John Fought, the 1977 U.S. Amateur champion.
 After two rounds, 25th place was at 143 strokes.
 At this point Fought was the only one inside the prospective cut-off point with 142 strokes.
 Sander was at 146 strokes and Simpson was at 148 strokes.
 Ultimately from this group, only Sander moved on.

-In his third attempt at PGA Tour Qualifying School, Adam Adams, Jr. successfully made it onto the PGA Tour.
+In his third attempt at PGA Tour Qualifying School, Adam Adams, Jr. made it onto the PGA Tour.
 He tied for 4th place.
 In addition, Mike Zach, the medallist from the northeast regional, was also successful, finishing in a tie for 6th place.
-The Byman brothers also successfully qualified.
+The Byman brothers also qualified.